 And Ryouko had done far more than a cursory search.

 For instance, no one was supposed to know about the soul extraction process, or about the terrible tie between one's emotional state and the corruption of one's gem.
-No one was supposed to know that 1 in 10 died in their first combat assignment, or that 1 in 7 died before their first leave.
-No one was supposed to notice that first leave was always extraordinarily long, the haunted looks in the eyes of some returning for the first time, or the way these some were fed grief cubes as if their lives depended on it—as of course they did.
+No one was supposed to know that how many died in their first combat assignment, or before their first leave.
+No one was supposed to notice that first leave was often extraordinarily long, the haunted looks in the eyes of some returning for the first time, or the way these some were fed grief cubes as if their lives depended on it—as of course they did.

 She didn't even need the inducements or the mind‐blowing powers, though they certainly sweetened the pot.
 Such a life sounded so much more like a life she could enjoy living, rather than the sterile, prosaic life she had here.
 There, perhaps, she could feel that she was doing something with her life, rather than sitting around uselessly.

 But it was a dream she refused to indulge, even if she had spent the time to learn everything she could about the system, even if she fantasized about it occasionally.

 Incubator selection was extremely rare, and there was nothing you could do to lure them to you.
 No amount of private wishing or public pleading would help.
 You needed "potential", and the Incubators were famously reticent about what exactly produced potential.
 They chose the gifted and the ordinary, the orphaned and those with happy families, and—in the colonies—the rich and the poor.
 Without potential, they would never come.

 But if you had potential, then one day, even if you didn't have a wish ready, even if you didn't want to contract, an Incubator would appear, often with a magical girl recruiter to help convince you.